CSS458-CDS/Project/README.txt

 The course class represents a course that will be scheduled.

 driver.py
-A test driver than Dan has been using
+A test driver that Dan has been using